discretize/discretize-guides/guides/what-should-i-play/index.md

 | [<Specialization name="Firebrand" disableLink />](/builds/revenant/power-renegade) | <Rating value="5"/> | <Rating value="3"/> | <Rating value="4"/> | <Rating value="2"/> | <Rating value="4"/> |
 The **<Specialization text="Power Quickness Firebrand" name="Firebrand"/>** (also **_Quickness Firebrand_** or **_Quickbrand_**) provides permanent <Boon name="Quickness"/> to the party while dealing decent DPS.

-It plays very similar to <Specialization text="Power Dragonhunter" name="Dragonhunter"/> with the addition of <Specialization name="Firebrand"/> mantras and tomes.
+It plays very similar to <BuildLink build="Power Dragonhunter" specialization="Dragonhunter"/> with the addition of <Specialization name="Firebrand"/> mantras and tomes.
 Thanks to those, the build is able to adapt to various situations with <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and pulls.

 Using <Skill name="Bane Signet"/> to break defiance bars also increases your allies' <Attribute name="Power"/> by 216 for 10 seconds thanks to <Trait name="Perfect Inscriptions"/>.

 <Message>
 Its worth to mention that *<Specialization text="Power Quickness Firebrand" name="Firebrand"/>* is exceedingly strong when bosses phase quickly.
-For various T4 fractals, long fights or if you happen to be in a slower group (most PuG groups), you want to run *<Specialization text="Condition Quickness Firebrand" name="Firebrand"/>* ([Build](/builds/guardian/condi-firebrand) ) as it provides much higher sustained DPS.
+For various T4 fractals, long fights or if you happen to be in a slower group (most PuG groups), you want to run *<BuildLink build="Condi Firebrand" specialization="Firebrand"/>* as it provides much higher sustained DPS.
 </Message>
 </Card>